IzKuipers/IzKuipers/README.md

 - Good thing e-mail still exists: [here's my e-mail](mailto:me@twiserver.nl) 📧
 - Oh, I'm on discord too: **Izaak#4599** 💬

-> ⚠️ NOTE: My YouTube will not be listed here as it's really unmaintained at the moment.

 ## What am I working on? ⚒️

 🔐 = Private or not on GitHub<br/>